Monday, June 10, 2024

 Buddha's core teaching was to make accessible a path out of the suffering, pain of existence in this world.
 To this end a great edifice of categories, causes, effects, a virtual world of sometimes very intricate formulae was built up and taught in a great variety of ways to his followers.
 Many other schools of thought on these matters existed before and clearly Buddhism takes these into account.
 After all, the Vedas date back perhaps four or five thousand years.
 They are the basis of Hinduism and the Upanishads are considered late or post Vedic writings.

-It doesn't take a scholar to see the common threads running through these ancient texts.
-The Prajnaparamita lays them out in a concise, easily understood manner.
-As already mentioned a basic tenet is that the conditioned reality has no meaning other than that borrowed from the unconditioned, ultimately real.
-Things of dependent origination are sunya, empty.
-What is Real is the conditioned in the eternal aspect.
 What is common in all philosophy, in all religion is the thirst for the Real.
 All that differs is the Way to that end.
 Jesus said "I am the Way, the Truth, the Life.
 No man cometh to the father except by me."
 Buddha said the same thing substituting the ultimate reality for father.
 He said he actually was the unconditioned reality apart from that conditioned form with which he was embodied, made apparent.
 Made apparent.
 What is made apparent?
 Well, it is obfuscated by clinging.
 Clinging to illusion, to passion, to false knowledge, all kinds of things.
 Only proper understanding cultivated over a long time, with compassion, without hatred, anger, greed, in short, with clean living, can lead to a full self-realization; but mostly, avoiding the error of misplaced absolutes leads one to the truth of the undivided nature of ultimate reality, birthlessness, unaffected by time.

 Nagarjuna set himself to the exposition of the teachings of the Prajnaparamita-sutras which "...embody the central teaching that the ultimate nature of the determinate is itself the unconditioned reality - that in the ultimate truth, the undivided being, there is no division of conditioned and unconditioned.."
 The wise do not cling to the determinate as indeterminate.
 The wise do not cling at all.
 What is speakable is determinate.
 Only silence, for the wise, pertains to the highest truth.
 Thus it is that the tendency to seize is the root of conflict and suffering.

-The indeterminate is not a separate reality from the determinate, something to be realized transcendentally, because determinate entities are dependent on the indeterminate as their ground.
+The indeterminate is not a separate reality from the determinate, something to be realized transcendentaly, because determinate entities are dependent on the indeterminate as their ground.
 The ultimate truth cannot be taught, says Nagarjuna except in the context of the mundane.
 The ultimate truth can, however, be comprehended and only then can Nirvana be attained.
 I would add that its unlikely that it would be granted by a higher being though I believe that one who sets himself to the task gains assistance in some way from beings greater than ourselves.
 This I was taught.
 It has to be an achievement of one's own efforts to have a full meaning.
 No specific view can be had of that.
 Being a specific view connotes divided being.
 Thus it is said that silence is the ultimate truth for the wise.

 This makes me reflect again on Rabbinic Judaism.
 YHWH is supposed to be God's name.
 But it has no vowels, is unpronounceable.
 Seems to me that the same understanding of the ultimate reality is at play here as for the Buddhists.
-The ultimate reality cannot be known, named, owned.
+The ultimate reality cannot be known, named, owned, or even pronounced.
 Only the conditioned can and this is owning an illusion since the conditioned has no reality, essence, unique to itself as a seemingly separate entity.
 To name God is to bind the ultimate reality to the world of named objects.
 I suppose that, also, is why Soren Kierkegaard made his well known statement that God doesn't exist, he is eternal.
 Well.
 Simple people need something to carry them over life's troubles and I've no quarrel if they want to name the unnameable.
 It gives comfort to have a personal savior and it is good that it aids some in their efforts to surrender to God.
 But, really, one doesn't need a named deity for surrender.
 To realize the true nature of the ultimate reality in relation to mundane existence leads to a kind of evenmindedness which is the same as resignation to a God concept.

 To reiterate.
 "Mundane existence itself becomes possible, conceivable, only on the ground of the unconditioned reality."
 And, "That which is of the nature of coming and going, arising and perishing, in its conditioned (mundane) nature is itself Nirvana in its unconditioned (ultimate) nature...the unconditioned reality is the ground of the conditioned, contingent entities."
 Therefore it can be said the world of becoming (Samsara) is Nirvana.